TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 **Figure 1 The road network of Kimble County**

 ### Multiple Linestrings
 Getting the sorted value count of the road names (FULLNAME in TIGER/Line) resulted in a descending list of frequency as shown in Table-4.
-Among these top five roads we picked up Kc 130, County Road 130, Kimble County.
+Among these top five roads we picked up Kc 130 (County Road 130) with six linestrings, Kimble County.
 As can be seen in Figure 2 the multilines for roads spread out.

 **Table-4 Top five road names with number of linestrings in decending order for the Kimble County**
 | Road Name     |   No of Linestrings |